redhat-openstack/website/source/uncategorized/using-netapp-for-cinder-with-rdo.html.md

     packstack --answer-file=~/packstack-answer.txt

 Packstack will alert you if any required parameters are missing or have incorrect values and then start the install.

+If you have any trouble creating Cinder volumes after the installation has finished, the log file found at `/var/log/cinder/volume.log` is a good place to begin troubleshooting.
+If you have any questions, drop us a line!

 ## Configure via command line arguments